uzgit/uzgit.github.io/_posts/2022-10-4-depth_drone.markdown

 tags: [whycode] # add tag
 ---

+## The Depth Drone

+I have spent a few weeks after the RAVEN fieldwork at Dreki to outfit one of my Tarot 680 hexacopters with a better landing gear arrangement (3 points instead of 2 Ts), and added the Intel RealSense D455 stereo depth camera on it to give a 3D image.
+Before winter comes, I am trying to fly this drone over the Stóra-Bollahraun lava field, which is South of Hafnarfjörður, to collect a bunch of data during the winter.

 ## An example of the data collected by the drone:

 <div style="padding:59.17% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/761973600?h=961d82b953&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="session_1_crack (1).mp4"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>